monicaalyssa/scripture-support/README.md

 ### Frontend
-<a href="https://react.dev/">React</a>: The core framework for building dynamic UI components, managing views between the input box and the scripture view, and scipture generation based on user input data.
+<a href="https://react.dev/">React</a>: The core framework for building dynamic UI components, managing views between the input box and the scripture view, and scripture generation based on user input data.

 <a href="https://vite.dev/">Vite</a>: Accelerates development and optimizes asset bundling.
 During development, it provides instant updates without the need for page reloads.